mResvia

 Product information documents contain:

-mResvia is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by Respiratory Syncytial Virus in adults 60 years of age and older.
+mRESVIA is indicated for active immunisation for the prevention of lower respiratory tract disease (LRTD) caused by Respiratory Syncytial Virus (RSV) in: - adults 60 years of age and older - adults 18 through 59 years of age who are at increased risk for LRTD caused by RSV.

 The use of this vaccine should be in accordance with official recommendations.